Sungai Keluang, Penang

-Sungai Keluang is a neighbourhood in Bayan Lepas.
-It is bordered by Jalan Tengah to the north, across the namesake Sungai Keluang, and to the west by Bukit Gedung.
+Sungai Keluang (GPS: 5.31489, 100.28573; Penang Hokkien: Bang3kha3lan2) is a river and neighbourhood in Bayan Lepas.
+It is bordered by Jalan Tengah to the north, and Bukit Gedung to the west.
+The river flows eastwards to discharge into the South Penang Channel.

 Formerly a Chinese village, Sungai Keluang has over the decades been developed, with the village houses having been cleared.
 Nonetheless the one remaining landmark at Sungai Keluang is still a major attraction in Penang.
 And that's the famous Snake Temple.